ipfs/js-ipfs/examples/transfer-files/README.md

 **Instructions:**

-- 1. Set up, install a go-ipfs and/or js-ipfs in your machine
+- 1. Set up, install a go-ipfs node in your machine
 - 2. Make your daemons listen on WebSockets
-- 3. Start the WebApp project
+- 3. Initialize the project
 - 4. Create the frame for your IPFS enabled app
 - 5. Add and cat a file
 - 6. Use WebRTC to dial between browser nodes